hsivan/automon/README.md

 Consider a distributed system with a single coordinator node (e.g., a server) and n nodes (e.g., remote workers, sensors), and where every node i holds a dynamic local data vector x_i that is constantly being updated from its local data stream.
 Suppose we want to evaluate some arbitrary real multivariate function f of the average vector of all these local vectors.
-In other words, we want to maintain an estimate of f(x), where x is the average of all the x_i vectrors.
+In other words, we want to maintain an estimate of f(x), where x is the average of all the x_i vectors.

 AutoMon is an easy-to-use algorithmic building block for automatically approximating f(x) over time, without having to send all the local updates to x_i to a centralized location.
-Given Python code to compute f(x) from x as well as the desired approximation error, AutoMon will automatically provides communication-efficient distributed monitoring of the function approximation, without requiring any manual mathematical analysis by the developer.
+Given Python code to compute f(x) from x as well as the desired approximation error, AutoMon automatically provide communication-efficient distributed monitoring of the function approximation, without requiring any manual mathematical analysis by the developer.

 For more information, see our SIGMOD 2022 paper, [AutoMon: Automatic Distributed Monitoring for Arbitrary Multivariate Functions](https://assaf.net.technion.ac.il/files/2021/12/SIGMOD2022_AutoMon_revision.pdf).